vionwinnie/old_website/starstockpicker.md

 # Introduction

-Traditional quant models combine signals classify stocks by a top down approach: it assigns a fixed percentage for each signal and combine them altogether for a composite score.
-I am curious to see if deploying machine learning techniques can help improve betting averages of the stockpicking.
-My hypothesis is that these machine learning techniques can detect closer relationship of different metrics, assign better weights for different metrics, and thus draw a better separation plane between rising and declining stocks.
+Traditional quant model adopts a fixed weight for different components to calculate composite score for universe.
+I am curious to see if deploying machine learning techniques, such as random forest classifier (RF) can outperform this standard quant method.
+My hypothesis is that these machine learning techniques can detect closer relationship of different metrics, assign better weights depending on different periods in time, and thus draw a better separation plane between rising and declining stocks.

 **Topic:** Comparing Performance of Random Forest Classifier Model (RF) with traditionial quant factor model (TR)